pieces-app/soc-II-policy/policies/Secure Development Policy/secure-development-policy-2025.md

 - SAST/SCA findings and remediation tracking; release SBOMs where applicable.
 - Release Checklists with security test results and approvals.
 - CI/CD configuration (OIDC to GCP), secret scopes, and rotation evidence.
+- Code signing logs, signature verification results, and artifact provenance/attestations.
+- GAR attestation verification logs and deployment gate evidence; GCS checksum validation logs.
 - Environment protection rules and deployment approvals for production.
 - Training completion records for developers (onboarding and annual).

 # **Exceptions**

-Requests for an exception to this policy must be submitted to the Director of Engineering (or CTO) for approval.
+Requests for an exception to this policy must be submitted to the CTO for approval.
 Exceptions are time‑bound and must include scope, compensating controls, owner, and expiration.

 # **Violations & Enforcement**

-Any known violations of this policy should be reported to the Director of Engineering or Security/GRC.
+Any known violations of this policy should be reported to the CTO or Security/GRC.
 Violations may result in immediate withdrawal or suspension of system and network privileges and/or disciplinary action in accordance with company procedures up to and including termination of employment.

 ## **TSC Mapping (SOC 2)**